-Pelvic Floor Physical Therapist and Pelvic Health Program Manager, Women’s Health Institute
+Pelvic Floor Physical Therapist and Pelvic Health Program Manager , Women’s Health Institute

-University of Illinois in Chicago, DPT
+University of Illinois at Chicago, DPT, Physical Therapy

 Uchenna Ossai, DPT, PT, WCS, CLT is the manager of the Pelvic Health Physical Therapy program for the Women’s Health Institute.
 She received her clinical doctorate in physical therapy at University of Illinois at Chicago and completed her residency in Women’s Health and Movement Impairment Science at Washington University in St. Louis.